What is Equestrian Trauma?

 Interested in Equestrian Therapy in New Jersey?

 Antiracism in equestrian communities begins with you, but our therapists can help.
 Whether you are an experienced rider or new to the sport, our team can provide a safe space for you in your journey.
 Our therapists know the ins and outs of equestrian sport culture and are here to help you process it all with equestrian therapy in New Jersey.
-We have options for your care, including in-person sessions at our Scotch Plains, NJ counseling office.
+We have options for your care, including in-person sessions at our Scotch Plains or Branchburg, NJ counseling offices.
 Or if you prefer, we can meet with you virtually using online therapy in New Jersey.
 To get started, follow the steps below.

 Other Services Offered at Brave Minds Psychological Services